Estate Planning May Seem Like No Fun But It Has To Be Done!

 Robin Sutton of BasicFunerals.ca has some great advice:

 “The most valuable thing you can do for our loved ones is to express and hopefully record your wishes ahead of time.
-This can seem like a daunting task, but having the forethought to make final plans in advance can save your family from added emotional distress at what is likely to be a very difficult time.”
+This can seem like a daunting task, but having the forethought to make final plans in advance can save your family from added emotional distress at what is likely to be a tough time.”

 If you decide to move ahead and pre-pay a funeral provider, ask questions.
-Be sure to know what is included in the pre-payment, what costs may arise at the time of need and how funds will be invested.
+Be sure to know what is included in the pre-payment, what costs may arise at the time of need, and how funds will be invested.
 Seek the help of a transparent and knowledgeable funeral professional.

-At the end of the day not planning a funeral may cost your loved ones a lot.”
+Not planning a funeral may cost your loved ones a lot.”

-If you want Robin’s advice click here.
+If you want Robin’s advice, click here.

-Policy Architects
+James Heidebrecht, Policy Architects

 …and I am here to say that it’s not too late!

-The cost of a funeral in Canada today can range from as low as $2,000 up to $20,000.
-So, If you need 5k – 25k of coverage there are plenty of choices for you.
+Today’s funeral cost in Canada can range from as low as $2,000 to $20,000.
+So, if you need 5k – 25k of coverage, there are plenty of choices.

 Don't Let Medical Issues Scare You Off Life Insurance

-Though when it comes to serious health issues like life-threatening cancer or Alzheimer’s, there are some limitations.
+However, when it comes to serious health issues like life-threatening cancer or Alzheimer’s, there are some limitations.

-They will however, get all the premiums you paid up to that point returned with interest.
+They will, however, get all the premiums you paid up to that point returned with interest.

 Estate Planning Is IMPORTANT!
 Plan Today